Are you struggling to get going and stop being lazy?

 From my experience, setting small weekly goals works best when starting out.
 Your chances of success but also getting feedback can help a lot early on.

-This step to be more productive is a big one and is no doubt the hardest one people will have to take.
+This step to increase your productivity is a big one and is no doubt the hardest one people will have to take.
 There are many people pumped to take action but they stop short.

 That or they take action but lack motivation when they hit a brick wall.
 Or perhaps they don’t have a plan in mind and they fumble.